fensminger/Urgence/README.md

 ![](https://github.com/fensminger/Urgence/blob/master/doc/img/UrgenceWidget.png?raw=true)

 The main application is used to configure and to call for emergency and other contacts.
-A long press on a contact can remove the emergency number.
+A long press on a contact can remove this contact from the emergency number.
 No action is obviously done on the contact itself.
 The application is based entirely on the list of phone numbers existing in the phone.

 ![](https://github.com/fensminger/Urgence/blob/master/doc/img/UrgenceParam1.png?raw=true)